1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

-# NineteenEightyWoo
+# 1984 DK Connection for WooCommerce

+> [!CAUTION]
+> **Do not open an issue ticket if you are reporting a security vulnerability.
+Contact 1984 Hosting directly via 1984@1984.is or the WordPress Security Team.**

+> [!IMPORTANT]
+> This is a code repository used for the development of **1984 DK Connection for WooCommerce**, a WordPress plugin.
+Using the raw source files without installing dependencies will not work and the `main` branch is considered unstable.

+> [!NOTE]
+> To download a working version of the plugin, either visit the **[Releases Page](https://github.com/1984hosting/1984-dk-woo/releases)** and download the `1984-dk-woo.zip` file for a current version.
+In the future, you can visit [https://wordpress.org/plugins/1984-dk-woo/](https://wordpress.org/plugins/1984-dk-woo/) to get the currently stable release.

 ## Developer Documentation

 Please note that there are two readme files.
-This one (reamde.md) and the user-facing readme ([readme.txt](https://github.com/1984hosting/woocoo/blob/main/readme.txt)) used for providing metadata to the WordPress.org as well as a general introduction to the plugin.
+This one (reamde.md) and the user-facing readme ([readme.txt](https://github.com/1984hosting/woocoo/blob/main/readme.txt)) used for providing metadata to the WordPress.org plugin repository as well as a general introduction to the plugin.

 This file is mainly intended for development and contribution purposes.